bitwrestler/DCS-A-4E-C_ExportScripts/README.md

 /dev - contains sample files and scripts to pull debugging data and generate settings
-&emsp;GenerateExportConfigArgs.lua - script to generate some lua code tht defines the ExportScript clickabledata elements
+&emsp;GenerateExportConfigArgs.lua - script to generate some lua code that defines the ExportScript clickabledata elements
 &emsp;generator_globals.lua - "header" includes and common functions needed for GenerateExportConfigArgs.lua to be able to load aircraft .lua script
 &emsp;i_18n.lua - fake script in order to get aircraft script to compile
 &emsp;most other scripts - linked from the aircraft dir